Clésio: Zira

+Honka

+On 28 February 2023, Clésio signed a multi-year contract with Honka in Finland.
+After the season, Honka was suddenly declared for bankruptcy, and Clésio was released.

+Gabala SC

+On 9 January 2024, Clésio returned to Azerbaijan and re-signed with Gabala on a 2.5-year contract.
+On 27 May 2024, Gabala announced that Clésio and five others had left the club with their contracts expiring.

 International

 At the youth level he played in the 2013 COSAFA U-20 Cup.

 Clésio made his senior international debut for Mozambique on 15 November 2011 against Comoros during the first round of 2014 FIFA World Cup qualification.
 In the match, he also scored his first international goal, the fourth goal of the 4–1 victory.
 He was also part of Mozambique's squad during 2013 Africa Cup of Nations qualification.